apwbs/BLINK/README.md

 This GitHub repository provides the reference implementation of **BLINK_public**.
 The implementation is based upon [MARTSIA](https://github.com/apwbs/MARTSIA).

+## Wiki
+For a detailed documentation and step-by-step tutorial to run this version locally, check out the [Wiki](https://github.com/apwbs/BLINK/wiki).

 ## Literature and links
 Selected publications about BLINK follow.